SumitKaushik1/Manual-Testing-Projects/README.md

  This document provides a detailed report on the test cases executed for evaluating the login functionality on VWO.com

 <h4>● opencart-registration-Test-Report</h4>
- Cumulative report detailing the outcomes of OpenCart's registration tests is provided in this document
+  A cumulative report detailing the outcomes of OpenCart's registration tests is provided in this document

+<h4>● Zephyr Scale - Jira(Report)</h4>
+ The "Zephyr Scale - Jira (Report)" file offers a detailed test report on the VWO login feature's testing outcomes within Jira, utilizing Zephyr Scale's capabilities, aiding stakeholders in assessing readiness for deployment.

  <h3> API-Testing-Reports</h3>